developer-raj29/Learn-MySQL/01 PracticeDB [Questions]/L-01-Ques-&-Ans.ReadME.md

-# 📚 SQL Practice — Lesson 01
+# 📚 SQL Practice — Lesson 01 Questions & Answers

 This document contains **SQL practice questions** along with example answers.
 Designed for beginners to intermediate learners preparing for interviews or